near/wallet-selector/docs/guides/custom-wallets.md

 ### `isAvailable`

-This method is used to determine whether the wallet is available for connecting.
-Injected wallets such as Sender are unavailable on mobile where browser extensions are not supported.
+This method is used to determine whether a wallet is available for connecting.
+For example, injected wallets such as Sender are unavailable on mobile where browser extensions are not supported.
+The UI will hide the wallet when `false` is returned.

 > Note: Injected wallets should be considered available if they aren't installed.
 The modal handles this case by displaying a download link (using `getDownloadUrl`) when attempting to connect.